Candidates win without a Majority

 RCV encourages candidates to compete to be voters' 2nd or 3rd choice if they aren’t their top choice.
 Because candidates are working to appeal to a wider range of voters, they are less likely to attack opponents and be overly negative, highlighting differences while sharing their positive vision and policy ideas.

-In elections with multiple candidates, voters often vote for candidates who aren't their preferred choice because they’re afraid their true favorite, who most aligns with their values and beliefs, can't win.
-Or worse, that their vote will help a candidate they don't like to win.
-In our current system, voting for these “spoiler” candidates instead of a front runner can actually split the vote and help their least favorite candidate win the election.
+In elections with multiple candidates, voters often vote for candidates who aren't their preferred choice because they fear the candidate who most aligns with their values and beliefs can't win.
+Or worse, that voting for their preferred candidate will help a candidate, they don't like, win.
+In our current system, voting for these “spoiler” candidates instead of a front runner can actually split the vote and help one's least favorite candidate win the election.
 This builds resentment among Illinois voters and discourages people from becoming actively engaged in politics and the voting process.

 The solution?
-RCV allows you to vote for your favorite candidate without helping your least favorite.
+RCV allows you to vote for your preferred candidate without helping your least favorite.

 Because RCV allows voters to rank backup options, voters are able to select their most preferred candidate knowing that if that candidate is eliminated, their vote will be applied to their second choice and so on.
 Thus eliminating the possibility of throwing away your vote or the necessity of voting strategically.